General Functionality of the Rockmore- and Rosen- Tube-Theremin Instruments according to Leon Theremin’s Design

 Rosen-Theremin Power Supply Schematic

 The electron tubes (e.g. Radiotron by RCA ) of the 1920s era have many deficiencies like low amplification and non-linearity of characteristic curves.
 These imperfections are utilized in the circuitry as defined by Leon Theremin.
-For instance, the trans- or mutual-conductance (mu) of the 27’ triode (RCA UY-227) is typically 0.82mA/V @ 90V and the amplification factor is 9, a ‘modern’ ECC82/12AU7 triode (which has one of the lowest mu and amplification factors at present tubes) provides 3,1mA/V @ 100V and an amplification factor of 19,5.
+For instance, the trans- or mutual-conductance (mu) of the 27’ triode (RCA UY-227) is typically 0.82mA/V @ 90V and the amplification factor is 9, a ‘modern’ ECC82/12AU7 triode (which has one of the lowest mu and amplification factors at present tubes) provides 3.1mA/V @ 100V and an amplification factor of 19.5.

 Especially for TV receiver tuners and IF amplifiers, variable-mu tubes have been developed, mainly intended for RF automatic gain-control (AGC) applications.
-This was done by varying the (negative-) grid voltage of triode tubes (e.g. PCC189/7ES8 0,9mA/V @ Ug1 -4V) or the screen grid (G2) voltage of pentode tubes like the EF183/6EH7.
+This was done by varying the (negative-) grid voltage of triode tubes (e.g. PCC189/7ES8 0.9mA/V @ Ug1 -4V) or the screen grid (G2) voltage of pentode tubes like the EF183/6EH7.
 Pentode tubes with accessible suppressor-grid (G3) can be connected to form a triode or even tetrode.
 This is very useful in Theremin applications.
 Of course there do exist many other variable-mu tubes; the advantage of them is that they are cheap, easily available and quite usable in Theremin applications.
 The reason why they are cheap is of course their inherent non-linearity which leads to distortions and disqualifies them for use in standard audio amplifiers - today's common use for tubes, so nearly nobody will use them.
-Apart from the audio power amplifier, the Theremin does not relay on tubes providing linear characteristics; the oscillators, the phase-detector, the limiter amplifier and even the volume detector perform sort of switching action or non-linear amplification.
+Apart from the audio power amplifier, the Theremin does largely not depend on tubes providing linear characteristics; the oscillators, the phase-detector, the limiter amplifier and even the volume detector perform sort of switching action or non-linear amplification.
 Hence, these type of tubes are excessively used in the author’s theremin circuits.
 Tube data can be found in , and .
 General information about tubes and their applications can e.g. be found in , and – see literature list.

 The inductors in the Theremin are the antenna extension-coils and the oscillator coils.
 In Leon Theremin’s instruments, these are of the air-core type.
 To gain a sufficient quality factor, large diameter coil-formers and thick wires have been used.
 Nevertheless, the quality factor compared today's inductors is quite low.
 This has to be taken into account when trying to substitute the large air-core coils by smaller ferrite-core coils in new designs.
 When using cores with relatively low permeability, the impact of temperature is sufficiently low and the advantage of smaller dimensions predominates.
 Because the Theremin relies on coupling effects between the coils, screened or capsuled coils are not advantageous when following the original design.
 Rod ferrite-cores should be used, which can provide sufficient external magnetic fields.
 For the oscillator-coils, side-by-side winding seems to produce certain interference (as described before).
 If possible, bifilar-winding techniques should be used.
 The antenna-extension coils can be wound using long, sectioned coil-formers with internal ferrite core rod.
 Due to the many sections, the self-capacity can be brought to fractions of a picofarad and thus the SRF made adequately high.

 The interstage-transformers as used in the early days of radio used to have many deficiencies.
-The frequency curve of the very early ones e.g. peaked at 1kHz, later transformers had been optimized for the audio-frequency range of AM radio, which usually was about 4.5kHz.
-Therefore those transformers show a quite large level increase at 3kHz to 4kHz with rapidly falls off above these frequencies.
+The frequency curve of the very early ones e.g. peaked at 1kHz, later transformers had been optimized for the audio-frequency range of AM radio, which usually was up to 4.5kHz.
+Therefore, those transformers show a quite large level increase at 3kHz to 4kHz with rapidly falls off above these frequencies.
 Wide-band transformers of the late 1930s were able to capture up to 10kHz (which was called high-quality audio in those days).
 Due to the AM channel-separation, in Europe a sharp cut-of at 9kHz was usually realized to suppress interference tones generated by adjacent stations.
 Today, interstage-transformers are uncommon and hard to find.
 In the original Theremin design, it is necessary to use a appropriate transformer (or at least choke) to produce the single-sine pulse at the phase-detector stage.
 When the correct induction values for primary- and secondary winding are chosen, small mains transformers can be used alternatively – at least in the customized circuits as tested by the author this was possible without noticeable drawbacks.
 Of course, when applying transformers without air-gap in circuits without push-pull configuration, the DC loading must be kept as low as possible to not reduce the inductance.
 Nevertheless, those transformers may be AC coupled using DC blocking capacitors.

 The objective sound spectra consists of the lower-, mid- and high-pitch segment.
 The most noticeable (and simple to describe) partial spectrum is the mid-pitch segment.
 The spectral lines around the frequency of 220Hz are typical arranged in groups as follows: